 If your business has just moved into premises supplied by Pozitive Energy, you will automatically be put on a deemed rate tariff.

-Energy prices under these conditions are usually a lot higher than setting up a tailored fixed price plan, so we recommend either switching provider or getting in touch with Pozitive Energy as soon as possible, to see which energy plans it can offer your business.
+Energy prices under these conditions are usually a lot higher than setting up a tailored fixed price plan, so we recommend either signing up to another provider or getting in touch with Pozitive Energy as soon as possible, to see which energy plans it can offer your business.